MattKim97/LeetCode/Interview/questions.md

     - Inheritance allows a class to inherit properties and behaviors from another class, establishing a is-a relationship
     - While Composition involves creating complex types by combining objects of other types, instead of inheriting a class,an object contains other objects, to achieve its intended functionality, this is a has-a relationship
 5. How do you use the "extends" keyword to create a subclass in Java, and what is the syntax for doing so?
+    - extends is used to create a subclass that inherits the properties and methods of a parent/superclass.
+    - this keyword is used to establish an inheritance relationship between two classes
+    - FORMAT: class Subclass extends Superclass{}
 6. What is the purpose of the "super" keyword in Java, and when would you use it?
 7. Can you explain the concept of method overriding in Java, and how it is related to inheritance?
 8. How do you prevent a subclass from inheriting a method or variable from its superclass in Java?